UoB-HPC/CloverLeaf/README.md

 The project supports building with CMake >= 3.13.0, which can be installed without root via the [official script](https://cmake.org/download/).

-Each BabelStream implementation (programming model) is built as follows:
+Each implementation (programming model) is built as follows:

 ```shell
 $ cd CloverLeaf